wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

   * ``{ "error": "603", "message": "The requested URL was not found on this server" }``

-* Responses with collections (array of data) will return till a maximum of 500 elements.
-You should use the *offset* and *limit* params to iterate through the collection.
+* Responses containing collections of data will return a maximum of 500 elements.
+You should use the *offset* and *limit* parameters to iterate through large collections.
-* All responses have a HTTP Status code: 2xx (success), 4xx (client error), 5xx (server error), etc.
+* All responses have an HTTP status code: 2xx (success), 4xx (client error), 5xx (server error), etc.
-* All requests accept the param *pretty* to convert the JSON response to a string formatted.
+* All requests accept the parameter *pretty* to convert the JSON response to a more human-readable format.
-* API logs will be saved at ``/var/ossec/logs/api.log``.
+* The API log is stored on the manager as ``/var/ossec/logs/api.log``.

 .. _wazuh_api_use_cases:

 Use cases
 ---------------------------------

-This section will introduce you to use cases for the API, with the goal you can see its potential.
-You can find information about all the used requests in the :ref:`reference <api_reference>`.
+This section will present several use cases to give you a taste for the API's potential.
+You can find details about all possible API requests in the :ref:`reference <api_reference>` section.

 Exploring the ruleset
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Usually when an alert is fired, we would like to know more information about the rule in question.
-The next request returns information about the rule *1002*:
+Often when an alert fires, it is helpful to know details about the rule itself.
+The following request enumerates the attributes of rule *1002*:

 ``curl -u foo:bar -k "https://127.0.0.1:55000/rules/1002?pretty"``